-A standard burglary charge can be prosecuted when a person enters any dwelling, building or property that is not a home with the intent to commit a felony, theft, or sexual battery while inside.
-Standard burglary charges are severity level 7 felonies and severity level 9 felonies when the property entered was a vehicle, aircraft, watercraft or railroad car.
+Burglary charges can be prosecuted when a person enters any dwelling, building or property that is not a home with the intent to commit a felony, theft, or sexual battery while inside.
+Burglary charges are a severity level 7 felonies and severity level 9 felonies when the property entered was a vehicle, aircraft, watercraft or railroad car.

-When the property, building or home being burglarized is inhabited by a human, aggravated burglary charges will be prosecuted.
+When the property being burglarized is inhabited by a human and/or burglarized with a weapon, including firearms, aggravated burglary charges will be prosecuted.
 This charge is more serious than a standard burglary offense and is considered a level 5, person felony.

 There are a number of factors that will be considered when determining the prison sentences for convicted offenders, including the property that was burglarized, the severity level of the crime and a person's criminal history.
 Standard burglary penalties can result in prison sentences for as long as three years, and the maximum prison sentence for aggravated burglary is just over 11 years.